shuai-xu/flink/docs/dev/table/common.md

 * an existing `Table` object, usually the result of a Table API or SQL query.
 * a `TableSource`, which accesses external data, such as a file, database, or messaging system.
 * a `DataStream` from a DataStream program.
-Registering a `DataStream` is discussed in the [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api) section.
+Registering a `DataStream` is discussed in the [Integration with DataStream API](#integration-with-datastream-and-dataset-api) section.

 An output table can be registered using a `TableSink`.